 No one keeps records on how many privately owned dogs are shot and killed each year by American law enforcement officers so there are no hard figures.
 But a perusal of the Web and social media will tell you it's a lot.

 Laurel Matthews, a supervisory program specialist with the Department of Justice's Community Oriented Policing Services (DOJ COPS) office, says it's an awful lot.
-She calls fatal police vs. dogs encounters an "epidemic" and estimates that 25 to 30 pet dogs are killed each day by law enforcement officers.
+She calls fatal police vs. dogs encounters an "epidemic" and estimates pet dogs are killed each day by law enforcement officers.

 That's an alarming statistic.
 But it's impossible to prove.